Captain Fresh/B2B SEAFOOD / MARKETPLACE / COLD CHAINUpdated: 07 May 2026

 • Consolidated revenue: ₹1,395 Cr → ₹3,421 Cr (up 145%).

-The same business has been restructured.
+The operating business has been restructured.
 Revenue contracts and operations have migrated from the Indian parent (Infifresh Foods Limited) to subsidiaries, almost certainly the international entities handling US, EU, and Middle East export business.
 Captain Fresh is fundamentally a B2B seafood platform where the customer is largely outside India; restructuring revenue to where the customer is sits closer to the operating reality.

 The standalone numbers are no longer a meaningful read on the business.
 The consolidated P&L is.
 For all forward analysis, the consolidated line is what matters.

-The Working Capital Cycle Is the Story
+The Working Capital Cycle in Context

 What FY2026 Has to Show